Joy-Anna Duggar Grieves Loss Of Daughter With Instagram Post In Honor Of Her Due Date

 So thankful to have these pictures from the photo shoot back in June with all the pregnant sisters.
 I couldn’t have known at the time what these memories would mean to me now.
 While we grieve over the loss of our baby girl who would’ve been due in just 8 days, we are grateful for the time we had with her.
 We are thankful for memories like these.
 We are thankful for the precious hours we were able to hold her in our arms and say our goodbyes.
 We are thankful that God allowed us to be her parents, and we know that her life—though it was brief—has changed our lives forever.
 And at the same time, we want others to know that the loss we feel does not negate the true joy and expectation we feel as we await the arrival of sisters’ and friends’ babies.
 There are lots of little nieces on the way, and we couldn’t be more excited!
 Kendra, Lauren and Anna are due this month, and Abbie is due in January!
 It’s a strange dichotomy.
 In the words of the Apostle Paul, we are “as sorrowful, yet always rejoicing” (2 Cor 6:10). .
 God has been good.
 God is still good.
 We look forward to seeing Annabell again one day in heaven.
 Until then, we will get the joy and privilege of cuddling and loving on these sweet little nieces. .
 Photographer Credit:Lori Blythe/TLC.

-Sister-in-law Anna Duggar commented on Joy’s photo, stating, “Love you so much Joy!
+“Love you so much Joy!
 God’s grace has been so evident in your life during this difficult time of loss.
 Words cannot describe how much I miss Annabell.
-I cherish the special memories you and I shared during our pregnancies and look forward to seeing Annabell again in Heaven!”
+I cherish the special memories you and I shared during our pregnancies and look forward to seeing Annabell again in Heaven!” she wrote.

-Joy’s sister Jessa Duggar also commented on the photo, remarking, “It has brought tears to my eyes to watch the way you take Ivy up into your arms and love on her.
+“It has brought tears to my eyes to watch the way you take Ivy up into your arms and love on her.
 You’re a beautiful, strong woman.
-I love you so much.”
+I love you so much,” she wrote.

 View this post on Instagram